js302/ReStore/README.md

 - Backup history browser with one-click restore
 - Settings page for configuring watch directories, storage providers, and backup options
 - System tray support for background operation

+**Post-Installation Configuration**:

+After installation, visit the Settings page to:

+- Enable "Run at Windows Startup" to launch ReStore automatically when your computer boots
+- Enable "CLI Access" to add the `restore` command to your system PATH for terminal access

 ### Command Line Interface